 E6.02-i-4 All U.S. undergraduate chapters are required to provide proof of a minimum of $1,000,000 general liability coverage naming Sigma Chi Fraternity/Corporation as additional insured.
 Canadian chapters are required to provide proof of a minimum of $1,000,000 Canadian general liability coverage naming Sigma Chi Fraternity/Corporation as additional insured.
 General liability insurance policy coverages for all chapters must include host liquor liability coverage and hired/non-owned auto coverage.
 All local groups must provide proof of general liability insurance, consistent with the requirements listed above, naming Sigma Chi Fraternity/Corporation as additional insured before they are duly installed as a chapter of Sigma Chi.

-Undergraduate chapters participating in the RMF program are also provided Directors & Officers Liability coverage and Dishonesty/Bond (Crime) coverage.
+Undergraduate chapters and House Corporations participating in the RMF Property program are also provided Directors & Officers Liability coverage and Dishonesty/Bond (Crime) coverage.

 House Corporation membership in the RMF (via subscription fees to the Property Program), includes General Liability coverage as described above, Excess Liability coverage for the house corporation entity and the individual volunteers, Directors & Officers Liability coverage, and Dishonesty/Bond (Crime) coverage.